 The success of the pilot plant has allowed us to progress development into high potency herbicide manufacture.
 From 2019 our high potency plant has been undertaking pilot trials of new product ranges for our customers.
-This plant, currently situated in unit 6 Stapledon Road, will soon move to a dedicated area in unit 38 Stapledon Road, furthering its segregation from other production facilities.

 The business continues to evolve to meet the changes in market needs.